The 25 best Airbnb investment locations in North America

 Ultimately, RevPAR is arguably the most pivotal metric in understanding the ROI potential of any given property or market.

-To make sure that we have only selected locations where there is a substantial pool of potential properties for investment, we have excluded locations with less than 10,000 listings.
+To make sure that we have only selected locations where there is a substantial pool of potential properties for real estate investment, we have excluded locations with less than 10,000 listings.

 Best North American cities to invest in short-term rentals from a purely RevPAR perspective

-Looking first at purely the RevPAR generating capability of North American locations, the top 25 is dominated by sea front destinations.
+Looking first at purely the RevPAR generating capability of Airbnb listings in North American locations, the top 25 is dominated by sea front destinations.

 These range from the islands of Hawaii, which has three entrants not just in the top 25, but in the top five, down to the complete other side of the US in Miami, sun and sand destinations are heavily represented in the top 25.
 Sixteen of the cities we have uncovered are coastal destinations and therefore these represent some of the best locations to look at investments into short-term rentals.